Gabriel-0110/unifiedtech/docs/SMS_Privacy_Policy.md

 - Send requested service updates and notifications
 - Provide customer support and respond to inquiries
 - Deliver appointment reminders and scheduling information
-- Send promotional offers and marketing content (with consent)
 - Comply with legal and regulatory requirements
 - Improve our SMS service quality and effectiveness

 ## 6. Message Frequency and Types

-- **Frequency:** Up to 10 text messages per month
-- **Promotional Messages:** Maximum 4 marketing messages per month
+- **Frequency:** Message frequency varies based on service activity
-- **Service Messages:** Unlimited for essential service communications
+- **Service Messages:** Sent as needed for essential service communications
 - **Timing:** Messages sent between 8 AM and 9 PM EST, Monday through Friday
 - **Emergency Communications:** Critical service notifications may be sent outside normal hours